-The Medicare Access and CHIP Reauthorization Act (MACRA) repealed the sustainable growth rate (SGR) formula and is transitioning to an incentive based system for Medicare physician payments, known as MIPS.
-Avoid penalties, learn how to participate, and stay up to date.
+MACRA repealed the sustainable growth rate (SGR) formula and authorized a new incentive based system for Medicare physician payments, known as MIPS.

 What is MACRA?

-MACRA replaces existing quality programs with the Quality Payment Program (QPP) in which physician Medicare payments will be based on participation in one of two pathways:
+MACRA replaces legacy quality programs with the Quality Payment Program (QPP) in which physician Medicare payments will be based on participation in one of two tracks:

-These programs reward physicians based on performance data and taking part in new payment and delivery models.
+These programs reward physicians based on performance participation in new payment and delivery models.